What Are Psychometric Tests?

 The Quest Profiler®

-At eras ltd we can support your business with further psychometric assessments.
-We offer profiling and questionnaires on company culture and engagement, job analysis, job matches, and more.
-The Psychometric Portal® covers all of the assessments above and more.
+At eras we can support your business with further psychometric assessments.
+The Psychometric Portal® covers all the above assessments, together with questionnaires on company culture and engagement, job analysis, job matches, and much more.

 Psychometric assessments have become increasingly popular throughout the years, with more businesses using them as part of the recruitment process.
 They are used to gain insight into potential candidates and ensure that they are saving time and resources on hiring the right people.
 They are also popular amongst individuals seeking to understand themselves better and support their own development.